xerhard/DX7syx-to-XFM2patches/README.md

 unzip the zipfile **DX7toXFM2.zip**

 put your sys files in the same folder as the **ReadSysEx.class** file.
-A vaild 32 preset DX7 syx files should always be 4104 bytes long.
+A valid 32 preset DX7 syx files should always be 4104 bytes long.

 a syx file is included as example: aegix.syx